JaydeepPampaniya/apnacollege-demo/README.md

 # apnacollege-demo
--this is git my repository <br>
+This is git my repository. <br>
--author jaydeep pampaniya
+Author jaydeep pampaniya.